tersesystems/blacklite/README.md

 The appender consists of a `file` property, and an `encoder` which encodes the bytes written to the `content` field in an entry.

+The `batchInsertSize` property determines the number of entries to batch before writing to the database.
+This setting improves the throughput of inserts, but may result in a delay if logging volume is low.

 If not defined, the default archiver is the `DeletingArchiver` set to `10000` rows.

 ```xml